vazco/meteor-universe-access/README.md

 #### This is extension of  [Universe Collection & Mappings](https://atmospherejs.com/vazco/universe-collection) #####

 This package allows to set a document level access/permission rules for publication.
-You can control access using collection function allow/deny with new key publish
+You can control access using collection function allow/deny with new key publish.

+Additionally package provides possibility of override once defined publication handler.

 ## Installation